 - A wide range of views: drawing, slides, notes, outline, or multi-panel.

-- Different tools for drawings and the creation of diagrams.
+- Different tools to draw and create diagrams.

-- Presentations saved in OpenDocument format, based on XML.
+- The presentations are saved in OpenDocument format, based on XML.

 - Export our presentations in different formats, including PDF.

 - A wide range of predefined templates for each situation, as well as an image bank and other graphic elements.